FAQ's

 Information Found: https://www.acornsales.com/notary-training-questions-a/305.htm

-A Notary Public cannot notarize a document if he/she is a party to or a signer of the document, if the Notary Public’s spouse is a party to or a signer of the document, or if the Notary.
-A signatory or is named in the document, or if they (or their spouse) have a “direct beneficial interest” in the document.
+A Notary Public may not notarize a document if the notary is a party to or a signer of the document, if the notary’s spouse is a party to or a signer of the document, if the notary is a signatory or is named in the document, or if the notary or the notary’s spouse has a direct beneficial interest in the document, and the notary should also decline to notarize when there is any possibility that the document’s contents will benefit the notary or the notary’s spouse or in similar conflict‑of‑interest situations.

-Information Found: “A Handbook for Virginia Notaries Public” Published by the Office of the Secretary of the Commonwealth, March 23, 2021
+Information Found: “A Handbook for Virginia Notaries Public (2024)” Published by the Office of the Secretary of the Commonwealth, Revised July 1, 2024, “Conflict of Interest,” p.
+13–14

 Your Notary E&O Insurance with the insurer of your choice covers your notarial acts – NOT your work as a Signing Agent.
 The appropriate insurance for Signing Agents would include general liability insurance.
 Additionally, some title companies require more than $100,000 in coverage in order to be a Signing Agent with them.
 Be sure to confirm that your coverage is sufficient to meet their requirements.

-Information Found: “A Handbook for Virginia Notaries Public” Published by the Office of the Secretary of the Commonwealth, March 23, 2021 Subsection 47-1-20
+Information Found: “A Handbook for Virginia Notaries Public (2024)” Published by the Office of the Secretary of the Commonwealth, Revised July 1, 2024, “Allowable Fees,” pp. 4, 6

 I-9s are not a notarized document – read the form, and follow the instructions.
 You are acting as an independent party when you complete one for someone, but it is NOT a notarial act.
 Companies frequently ask for a notary to be the person completing it – as we are “traceable” due to the Notary Division having our information, but this form does not require a notary, it can be completed by any person authorized by the company asking for it.